3mdeb/96boards-docs-wiki/DragonBoard™-410c-RP-Download.md

 - Debian Rootfs (Desktop) ([Direct Download](http://builds.96boards.org/snapshots/reference-platform/debian/59/dragonboard410c/dragonboard410c-rootfs-debian-jessie-alip-20160226-59.emmc.img.gz) / <a href="http://builds.96boards.org/snapshots/reference-platform/debian/59/dragonboard410c/" target="_blank">Build Folder</a> )

+>Note the location of all downloads, they will be needed once you access your instruction set

 ***
 #### Step 4: Choose your host computer to access your instruction set